tasuwo/GomiManBot/README.md

 [日本語ドキュメントはこちら](./README_JA.md)

 # Usage
-Send `help` to gomi-man-bot and you'll get enable command discriptions.
+Send `help` to gomi-man-bot and you'll get discriptions about enable commands.
 The example procedure is following.

 1. Create duty on google calendar.
 That time, Please add prefix `clean:` to dutie's name.
 2. Save user to the app: `save me as <B4|M1|M2>`
 3. Set channel for notification: `channel set <name>`
 3. Assign users to duties: `assign users` (this procedure is automatically execute in the first day in the month)
 4. You'll get notification in the day before the assigned day through the specified channel!

 # Preparation